jgrugru/htmlfactory/README.md

 You can add attributes to your tab object by using keyword arguments:
 ```
-TagFactory("form", 'I have an id and .')
+TagFactory("form", 'I have an action and method attribute.')

 # output:
 <form action='/action_page.php' method='get'>I have an action and method attribute.</form>